Constraining the Inert Doublet Model at the LHC: Results for the IDM

 Therefore, the IDM benchmarks, even after having larger production rate compared to the \thdma{} benchmarks in most cases, are all allowed by the experimental data, as long as only the dominant contribution (on-shell $HA$ production) is taken into account.

 Next we consider, in the IDM, the additional contribution from the sub-leading channels mentioned before.
-We show in Fig.~\ref{fig:LHC_constraints} {\sl (top right)}, that once the Higgs-Strahlung process is included, a few points get excluded (shown in red in Fig.~\ref{fig:LHC_constraints} {\sl (top right)}).
+We show in Fig.~\ref{fig:LHC_constraints} {\sl (top right)}, that once the Higgs-Strahlung process is included, just a few points get excluded (shown in red).
 Furthermore, a broader region gets excluded when the events from charged Higgs associated production are also included in the signal final state (Fig.~\ref{fig:LHC_constraints} {\sl (bottom)}).
 It is worth noting that it is not really possible to get an exclusion contour in this case, as there are multiple parameters involved that lead to additional contributions from the respective sub-processes: $m_H, m_A, m_{H^{\pm}}$ as well as $\lambda_{345}$.
 In our analysis, we vary all of them simultaneously.

 In order to see the impact of the other parameters, we show the allowed parameter space in the plane of $(m_H+m_A)-\lambda_{345}$ (in Fig.~\ref{fig:lambda_charged} {\sl (left)}) and $(m_H+m_A)-m_{H^{\pm}}$ (in Fig.~\ref{fig:lambda_charged} {\sl (right)}).
-We can see that regions that are sensitive our recast typically display large absolut values of $\lambda_{345}$ as well as light charged scalar masses, as these regions lead to enhanced rates from the subleading processes in Eqs.~(\ref{eq:higgsstrahlung}) and (\ref{eq:ws}), respectively.
+We can see that regions that are sensitive to our recast typically display large absolute values of $\lambda_{345}$ as well as light charged scalar masses, as these regions lead to enhanced rates from the subleading processes in Eqs.~(\ref{eq:higgsstrahlung}) and (\ref{eq:ws}), respectively.
+Finally, in the bottom plot of the figure we show the excluded and allowed points with respect to the total production cross section.
+The minimal cross section we are sensitive to is 6~fb.

 Finally, in order to see the full impact of the aforementioned $Z$+MET search at ATLAS, we also analysed a larger parameter space, without imposing the DM constraints and show the allowed and excluded region in Fig.~\ref{fig:nodm}.
 We observe that when the dark matter constraints are not imposed, a larger region of parameter space opens up.
 In particular, ignoring dark matter constraints opens up the region for dark matter masses $\lesssim\,60\,\GeV$ as well as allows for some additional points with masses $\lesssim\,80\,\GeV$.\footnote{Note that in fine-tuned scans more regions become available, see discussion below.} We further note that $150$~GeV $\lesssim m_A \lesssim 200$ GeV and $55 \lesssim m_H \lesssim 70$~GeV region is strongly constrained by the recasting of the ATLAS $Z$+MET search.